yahyagulshan/yahyagulshan.com.com/content/posts/How to add credentials on Jenkins.md

 ---
 * What is the scope this credentials we used for Globaly or System.
 ---
-* give username and password
+* Give username and password
 ---
 * Give a suiteable ID for this credential
 ---